Pupil Premium

 What is Pupil Premium?

-Pupil Premium is funding allocated to schools for the purpose of boosting the attainment of pupils from low-income families.
-It is intended to enable schools to provide targeted support to help children reach their full potential.
+Pupil premium is funding allocated to schools for the purpose of boosting the attainment of pupils from low-income families.
+It is intended to enable schools to provide targeted support to help each child reach their full potential.

 Who is eligible for Free School Meals?